perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

             exec: perturbo.x -npools 8
 ```

-Once, the `config_machine.yml` is set up, navigate back to the `tests` folder and run:
+Once the `config_machine.yml` is set up, navigate back to the `tests` folder and run:

 ```bash
    run-tests -s